June 29, 2021

 After the Centre tour, you are then taken ‘out bush’, where trackers use radio tracking equipment to quickly locate koalas in their natural environment.
 Spicers has tracked over 38 koalas, so you may be lucky enough to see a number of koalas, perhaps even a joey or two.
 Along the way the trackers share interesting facts about koalas, the habitat and how Spicers are working to build the population with hopes of reintroducing koalas to specific areas across the region.

-On your safari, the researchers and trackers accompanying you will explain that within the population, despite being solitary animals there is usually a number of females with a dominant male.
+On the Koala Experience, the researchers and trackers accompanying you will explain that within the population, despite being solitary animals there is usually a number of females with a dominant male.
 The researchers and trackers can quickly identify each of the koalas with their specialised tracking equipment.
 Once the koalas have been identified, the trackers also claim that all of the koalas have distinct personalities and have been suitably named after people, like Turner Family Foundation supporters and staff – “Skroo”, “Jude” and “Flanner”.
 There is also “Miriam”, named after celebrity, Miriam Margolyes, as in Professor Sprout of Harry Potter fame.
 Miriam visited the centre a couple of years ago and regularly touches base with Dr Andrew Tribe, Wildlife Centre Manager, as to how her namesake koala is going.

 The work of the Centre is crucial as koalas are under serious threat in southeast Queensland.
 This threat was a motivation for property owners and project founders (whom also founded the Turner Family Foundation) Graham “Skroo” Turner and Jude Turner, to collaborate with the University of Queensland to establish the multi-million dollar conservation Centre adjacent to Spicers Hidden Vale.
 The Hidden Vale Wildlife Centre opened in 2017, for research, teaching and breeding purposes.
 Skroo and Jude’s contribution included initial building costs plus ongoing funding to support research grants and UQ operation of the facility for breeding for the next 30 years.